French Western Australia

+French Western Australia (Australie-Occidentale française) was a French territorial claim in modern-day Western Australia.
+It was made at Dirk Hartog Island by an expedition under French explorer Louis Aleno de St Aloüarn in 1772.

 History

+French expedition

+On 28 March 1772, the French navigator Louis Aleno de St Aloüarn landed on Dirk Hartog Island "and became the first European to claim possession of Western Australia".
+The actual claim for French Western Australia on behalf of King Louis XV was made at Baie de Prise de Possession (literally, 'Bay of taking Possession'; later Turtle Bay), Dirk Hartog Island on 30 March 1772 by officer Jean Mengaud de la Hage while Louis Aleno de St Aloüarn remained aboard the ship.
+Members of Mengaud's ceremonial team raised the royal flag on the island and buried a bottle containing a document stating what had occurred, alongside two silver écu coins, worth six Livres tournois (Francs).
+This occurred in sight of Cape Inscription, where in 1696 the Dutch mariner Willem de Vlamingh had also left a commemorative plate recording his visit and that of Dirk Hartog in 1616.

+Later discoveries

 An 18th century bottle was recorded, containing an annexation document and a coin.

-Beginning of 1998, a lead bottle cap with a shield coin set into it was discovered at Turtle Bay by a team led by Philippe Godard and Max Cramer.
+In 1998, a lead bottle cap with a shield coin set into it was discovered at Turtle Bay by a team led by Philippe Godard and Max Cramer.
 This triggered a wider search by a team from the Western Australian Museum led by Myra Stanbury, with Bob Sheppard, Bob Creasy and Michael McCarthy.
 On 1 April 1998, an intact bottle bearing a lead cap identical to the one found earlier, also with an écu coin in it, was unearthed.
 This led to a ceremony on 30 March 1999, during which several bottles were buried on the island.

 Places

-About 260 places in Western Australia bear French names today; examples by alphabetical order (French original name in brackets when suited):
+About 260 places in Western Australia bear French names today; examples by alphabetical order: